Marya-git/create-reading-list-react/README.md

 Runs the JSON server in the development mode.\
 Open [http://localhost:3001/books](http://localhost:3001/books) to view it in your browser.

-### I practice this project for udemy course of modern react with redux (Stephen Grider)
+### I practice this project for udemy course of modern react with redux (Stephen Grider) and I developed it